vegaprotocol/documentation/versioned_docs/version-v0.72/releases/overview.md

 The `AssetID` field on the `ExportLedgerEntriesRequest` gRPC API, for exporting ledger entries, has had its type changed in order to make it optional.
 This change has been included in the issue [8944 ↗](https://github.com/vegaprotocol/vega/issues/8944).

 The command options for data node retention modes have been updated resulting in a breaking change.
 The `--lite` and `--archive` options to data node have been replaced with `--retention-profile=[archive|conservative|minimal]` with default mode as archive.
-This change has been included in the issue [9562 ↗](https://github.com/vegaprotocol/vega/issues/9562) and are documented in [0.73 deployment instructions](../node-operators/migration-guides/upgrade-node.md).
+This change has been included in the issue [9562 ↗](https://github.com/vegaprotocol/vega/issues/9562) and is documented in [0.73 deployment instructions](../node-operators/migration-guides/upgrade-node.md).

 A crafted payload containing a very large integer can trigger a descriptive internal server error with SQL reference.
-In order to mitigate this specifying the range for pagination has been mandated and a default of 1000 applied.
+In order to mitigate the risk of this happening, specifying the range for pagination has been mandated.
+A default value of 1000 items per page has been  applied.
 This change has been included in the issue [9408 ↗](https://github.com/vegaprotocol/vega/issues/9408).

-The SLA API endpoint has been updated such that it has both `current` part (amount, committed, fee proposed) and `pending` part (new amount and fee which will be activated at epoch boundary).
-This change has added a `pending` element to the LiquidityProvision object causing a breaking change affecting the gRPC API.
+The SLA API endpoint has been updated such that it has both a `current` part (amount, committed, fee proposed) and a `pending` part (new amount and fee which will be activated at epoch boundary).
+This change has added a `pending` element to the `LiquidityProvision` object causing a breaking change affecting the gRPC API.
 This change has been included in the issue [9757 ↗](https://github.com/vegaprotocol/vega/issues/9757)

 ### New features